S&P Global Market Intelligence - GuruFocus.com

 PR Newswire

 NEW YORK, Nov.
-3, 2022 /PRNewswire/ -- Gaming technology will serve as the biggest driving force for the metaverse's evolution in the near term as augmented reality (AR) and virtual reality (VR) hardware enables users to engage in virtual worlds in and outside of work, according to a new S&P Global Market Intelligence report released today.
-The newly published 2023 Technology, Media and Telecommunications (TMT) Industry Outlook is part of S&P Global Market Intelligence's Big Picture 2023 Outlook Report Series.
+4, 2022 /PRNewswire/ -- Commodities prices for key metals will be battered by the storms buffeting the global economy through much of 2023 but are well positioned to rise through the clouds in the longer term as the energy transition continues apace, according to a new S&P Global Market Intelligence report released today.
+The newly published 2023 Electric, Natural Gas and Water Utilities Outlook is part of S&P Global Market Intelligence's Big Picture 2023 Outlook Report series.

-The new report highlighted implications of the metaverse in gaming and the enterprise, datacenter sustainability amid a worsening energy crisis, and the rise of fintech as a service.
-The report also explores video streaming competition and broadband transformation as forces of disruption in 2023.
+With the recently passed Inflation Reduction Act set to increase U.S. renewable energy generation capacity by around 150GW in the coming years and electric vehicle demand set to increase almost 30% annually on a global basis through 2026, metals including copper, lithium, cobalt, and nickel will remain in high demand.
+The 2023 outlook spans both the U.S. utility and renewable energy sectors, as well as global metals markets.

-"The foundational shift of the global economy to a digital footing—a shift that has been underway for over a decade and accelerated during the pandemic—continues.
-This is creating enormous opportunities for new value creation and disruption," said Eric Hanselman, Chief Research Analyst for TMT at S&P Global Market Intelligence.
+"The Inflation Reduction Act is providing a rosy outlook for renewable energy development in the U.S., while the energy transition taking place across much of the globe will see demand for the key raw materials such as lithium, nickel and copper start to exceed supply in the years ahead," said Richard Sansom, Research Director at S&P Global Commodity Insights.

-- Rising inflation and cost of living crises may force some consumers to pare back streaming subscriptions, which in turn could prompt the pack chasing Netflix and Disney to focus on profitability instead of scale.
+- Growing energy transition and electric vehicle demand for key battery and materials means consumption will outstrip the mining industry's ability to ramp up supply, resulting in commodity deficits as early as 2024.
+Addressing ESG concerns while allowing development of new mines crucial to those efforts, will require accommodations among all stakeholders.

-- By 2030, global pay TV penetration is predicted to slip to 51.2% of residential households, from 57.7% in 2021.
-Moreover, the number of fixed broadband subscribers globally is forecast to hit 1.13 billion by 2023, exceeding the 1.09 billion traditional pay TV subscribers for the first time.
+- High metals prices entering 2022 contributed to global exploration budgets rising 16% for the year, but investors have since shied away from mining companies as metals prices retreated; should this trend continue, S&P Global Market Intelligence expect a 10%-20% decrease in the global exploration budget for 2023.

-To request a copy of the 2023 Technology, Media & Telecommunications Industry Outlook, please contact [email protected].
+To request a copy of the 2023 Electric, Natural Gas and Water Utilities Industry Outlook, please contact [email protected].

 S&P Global Market Intelligence's opinions, quotes, and credit-related and other analyses are statements of opinion as of the date they are expressed and not statements of fact or recommendation to purchase, hold, or sell any securities or to make any investment decisions, and do not address the suitability of any security.